-Credit Report: Before you undertake the mortgage application process, it’s also wise to view and clean up your credit report.
-This could be a several month process so you don’t want to leave it to the last minute.
+Credit Report: Before you undertake the mortgage application process, it’s also wise to review and clean up your credit report.
+This could potentially take several months, so don’t leave it tothe last minute.
 Make sure that all the information on your credit report is accurate, and that old accounts or errors are removed by all three main credit bureaus.
 If you have a bad credit score, you may not qualify for a mortgage, so take time to improve your credit score over the coming months to ensure you’ll be able to qualify.
 Learn how to fix bad credit in Canada.